kenankomah/rest_countries_with_tailwind/README.md

+## Tailwind Project

-Link to the live project: https://rest-countries-with-tailwind.web.app/
+I wanted to learn Tailwind so I created this project for that purpose Here is a link to the live project: https://rest-countries-with-tailwind.web.app/

 ## To run locally